• Skip to primary navigation

 Description

-This easy, flavor-packed mixed vegetable curry with coconut milk is full of veggies, a little spicy from the red chili, creamy from the coconut milk, and loaded with flavor from the spices and fresh cilantro.
+Easy flavor-packed vegan yellow curry with mixed vegetables.
+It's loaded with colorful veggies, a little spicy from red chili, creamy coconut milk, and flavor from the spices and fresh cilantro.

 Ingredients